Justin Hayward and Friends Sing the Moody Blues Classic Hits

-Justin Hayward and Friends Sing the Moody Blues Classic Hits is an album by Justin Hayward of The Moody Blues with the Frankfurt Rock Orchestra and Michael Sadler of Saga and Shaun Williamson as guest-singers.
-It's an album of tracks taken from the Moody Blues discography, played with orchestral arrangements with lead vocal duties being taken in turn by Hayward, Sadler, and Williamson.
+Justin Hayward and Friends Sing the Moody Blues Classic Hits is an album by Justin Hayward of the Moody Blues, joined by the Frankfurt Rock Orchestra, with Michael Sadler of Saga and Shaun Williamson as guest singers.
+It is an album of tracks taken from the Moody Blues' discography, played with orchestral arrangements with lead vocal duties being taken in turn by Hayward, Sadler, and Williamson.

 It was originally released with a cover title of Moody Blues – Unplugged – Greatest Hits in 1996 on Phantom Sound & Vision.
 A 1997 release by ISBA was titled Justin Hayward and Friends Sing the Moody Blues Classic Hits while a 2003 release on Armou was titled Justin Hayward and Friends and the Frankfort Rock Orchestra Perform the Hits of the Moody Blues.

-Allmusic described the album as uninteresting and mostly plodding, with Hayward "becoming the Engelbert Humperdinck of 1960s rock crooners".
+AllMusic described the album as uninteresting and mostly plodding, with Hayward "becoming the Engelbert Humperdinck of 1960s rock crooners".

 Track listing

-All songs written by Justin Hayward except "Isn't Life Strange" and "I'm Just a Singer (In a Rock and Roll Band)" written by John Lodge and "Forever Autumn" written by Jeff Wayne, Gary Osborne and Paul Vigrass.
+All songs written by Justin Hayward, except "Isn't Life Strange" and "I'm Just a Singer (In a Rock and Roll Band)", written by John Lodge, and "Forever Autumn", written by Jeff Wayne, Gary Osborne and Paul Vigrass.